renaissance-publishing/renaissance/content/chapters/00-about-the-game.md

         translated from Commonwealth Standard to English.
       - And I’m moving towards a standard form for Common words and names, like Worldspine, Islandhome, Westward, Warmblood (Coat) …

+  - Minor adjustments all the backgrounds (in the Backgrounds and Races sections, anyway).

+      - standardized a lot of the formatting.
+      - Reworked them so they'd all have 40 CP of stuff (with one exception).
+      - Backgrounds remain a work in progress.

+  - Added an Endurance trait for humans,

+      - and a Halfling Wagon for halflings.

 Feedback Questions